charliedevelopment/Craft2-Advanced-URL-Field/README.md

 ## Installation

 1. Download the latest version of *Advanced URL Field*.
-2. Move the `urlfield` directory into the `craft/plugins/` directory.
+2. Move the `advancedurlfield` directory into the `craft/plugins/` directory.
 3. In the Craft control panel, go to *Settings > Plugins*.
 4. Find *Advanced URL Field* in the list of plugins and click the *Install* button.